 There’s nothing like street food to define a country and its people.
-Rooted in the quick, affordable, and hearty food that rural workers who moved to the big bustling cities needed for sustenance, they’ve now become a popular culinary expression championed by food trucks in the West and even Michelin star establishments around the world.
+Rooted in the quick, affordable, and hearty food that rural workers who moved to the big bustling cities needed for sustenance, they’ve now become a popular culinary expression championed by food trucks in the West and even Michelin-starred establishments around the world.

 Choripán – Argentina